lmfit/uncertainties/doc/tech_guide.rst

 Linear error propagation theory
 -------------------------------

-Linear approximations of functions (around the nominal values) are used for the calculation of the standard deviation of mathematical expressions with this package.
+This package calculates the standard deviation of mathematical expressions through the linear approximation of `error propagation theory`_.
 This is why this package also calculates partial :ref:`derivatives <derivatives>`.

-The calculated standard deviations and nominal values are thus meaningful approximations as long as the functions involved have precise linear expansions in the region where the probability distribution of their variables is the largest.
+The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as the functions involved have precise linear expansions in the region where the probability distribution of their variables is the largest.
 It is therefore important that **uncertainties be "small"**.
 Mathematically, this means that the linear term of functions around the nominal values of